Education Jobs

 English & Literacy Teacher (Lower Secondary) [3 positions]

-Openings: 3 positions Location: Western Overview Our client is looking for English Teachers focused on reading fluency, writing craft, and speaking confidence.
-You’ll build structured reading routines, explicit writing instruction, and debate/public speaking opportunities.
-The school measures growth through reading levels and writing rubrics, not just exam grades.
+Openings: 3 positions Location: Western Overview: As one of three English Teachers, you’ll guide learners through structured reading routines that build fluency, writing workshops that shape craft, and speaking exercises that transform timid voices into confident presenters.
+Growth here is measured not just in exam scores, but in tangible reading levels and clear writing rubrics.
+You’ll design lessons that balance structure with creativity: modeling writing processes, scaffolding independent work, and facilitating debates, drama performances, and speech days that engage both the mind and the heart.
+Learner portfolios will be your lens for tracking progress, ensuring interventions are timely and meaningful.
+Parents become partners in learning, too.
+You’ll share strategies for reading at home, guide language enrichment, and communicate learner milestones with clarity and encouragement.
+The classroom is a community where language skills are practiced, celebrated, and internalized.
+Success is measured in multiple dimensions: fluency gains (WCPM), improvements across writing rubrics, and active participation in speaking events.
+This isn’t just teaching English, it’s crafting articulate thinkers and expressive communicators who carry skills far beyond the classroom walls.
 Key Responsibilities: - Implement reading fluency routines and vocabulary instruction. - Teach writing process (model, shared, guided, independent). - Run debates, speech days, and drama pieces. - Track reading levels; maintain learner portfolios and goals. - Engage parents with reading-at-home guidance.
 Education & Experience: - B.Ed (English/Literature) or BA + PGDE; 2–5 years preferred.
 Skills & Tools: - Literacy frameworks, rubrics, classroom libraries, empathy.
 KPIs: - Fluency gains (WCPM), writing rubric improvements, participation in speaking events.
 Compensation (Kenya): KES 65,000–110,000 + reading growth incentive.
 Client estimates vary with experience, results, and interview outcomes.
 Benefits: - Medical, CPD, library resources.
 Growth Path: - Literacy Lead → HOD Languages → Academics Coordinator.
 Ideal promotion cycle.

 K sh 65,000 – 110,000 gross / month